Fleckism/SecurityPlus/SecurityPlus/21B Physical Host Security Controls.md

 It is possible to install communications equipment within a shielded enclosure, known as a Faraday Cage. **The cage is a charged conductive mesh that blocks signals from entering or leaving the area**.
 The risk of eavesdropping from leakage of electromagnetic signals was investigated by the US DoD who defined [[TEMPEST]] (Transient Electromagnetic Pulse Emanation Standard) as a means of shielding the signals
 # HEATING, VENTILATION, AIR CONDITIONING

-Environmental controls mitigate the loss of availability through mechanical issues with equipment, such as overheating.
+Environmental controls mitigate the loss of [[Availability]] through mechanical issues with equipment, such as overheating.
 Building control systems maintain an optimum working environment for different parts of the building.
 The acronym [[HVAC]] (Heating, Ventilation, Air Conditioning) is often used to describe these services.
 An HVAC uses temperature sensors and moisture detection sensors (to measure humidity).

 Use a portable monitor to verify that the HVAC's temperature and humidity sensors are returning the correct readings.